DChavan1806/Document/topic/A-interview-topic.md

    - https://github.com/DChavan1806/com.rest.api

+One coding problem on DSA 2.
+One coding problem which was needed to be done using java 8 System design and technical questions: 1.
+How db is distributed in microservice 2.
+Caching and logging 3.
+Retry mechanism in spring boot 4.
+Scaling in Microservice, which scenario which scaling is required.
+5. Api gateway, circuit breaker 6.
+Data processing in kafka, consumer and producer

-5. What is the use of default keyword and how we can us that in real time.
+5. What is the use of default keyword and how we can use that in real time.
 Why cant we use Abstract class instead of interface with default method.
 6. OOPS
 7. What is Abstraction and real time example
 8. How to implement singleton class in java